 How Do You Get To Los Cabos?
 Los Cabos is accessible by air from most major cities in the United States and Mexico by Aeromexico, Aero California, Alaska Airlines, America West, Continental, Mexicana Airlines, United Airlines, and various charter flights flying into the Los Cabos International Airport.
 From Los Angeles and San Diego, the flying time is approximately 2 hours.
 Cabo San Lucas is accessible by sea via Carnival Cruises from Los Angeles and other major cruise lines.
 By land, Cabo is accessible via Highway 1, which runs the entire length of Baja California from the US border.
 There is Greyhound Bus service from Los Angeles to Tijuana via San Diego and then by Autotransportes Aguila Tres Estrellas de Oro from Tijuana to La Paz and then on to Cabo San Lucas or by various other tour bus operators.
 Los Cabos is located in the state of Baja California Sur at the southern tip of the Baja Peninsula

 Water - Can I drink the water?
 The water supply for all of Los Cabos is spring fed ground water.
-The water here is very pure, but be careful.
+The water here is very pure, and our hotel and restaurants only serve PURIFIED WATER.
 The pipes used for distribution of the water supply and other factors can lead to contamination.
 Although many people drink the water directly from the tap, it is not recommended.
 Anywhere in the world a change in drinking water can cause stomach distress.
 We recommend that you drink only bottled or purified water.
 All of the major hotels purify their water or serve purified water.
 If there is any doubt in your mind, do not hesitate to ask about the source of water in any establishment.
 There should always be someone nearby who speaks English and will be able to translate for you.
 If your still in doubt, ask for bottled water.
 "Agua Purificada" is what you want.

 Time: Time zone is the SAME as Colorado: Mountain Standard Time